tferracina/ArDCA-Python/writeup.typ

 The second method is introducing sparsity via pruning or decimation.
 The reason for this is that true contact maps in nature are indeed sparse; most residue pairs are not in direct physical contact.
 Encoding this structural prior can reduces variance and speed up learning.
 There are two approaches:
 + A priori topology.
 Reduce the number of parameters by starting from a restricted edge set, for example pairs with high MI, and learn only those $J_(i j)$, omitting the rest.
 + Information-based decimation.
 In this approach, start dense and iteratively remove the least informative couplings until target sparsity.
 This can be done by comparing the KL divergence for a candidate element.
-This directly controls overfitting by only keeping the paramets that actually affect the model's predictions.
+This directly controls overfitting by only keeping the parameters that actually affect the model's predictions.
 In short, pruning and decimation prevent overfitting by removing parameters that don't materially alter the model, and have the added benefit of aligning with the biological prior of contact sparsity.